cuthbertLab/music21/music21/doc/html/_sources/moduleMeter.txt

         .. method:: getBeatProgress(qLenPos)

-            Given a quarterLenght position, get the beat, where beats count from 1, and return the the amount of qLen into this beat the supplied qLenPos is.
+            Given a quarterLength position, get the beat, where beats count from 1, and return the the amount of qLen into this beat the supplied qLenPos is.

             >>> a = TimeSignature('3/4', 3)
             >>> a.getBeatProgress(0)